Tag Archive | antioxidants

 Most young vegetable transplants can be placed an inch deeper into the soil, or up to the bottom leaves.
 If the plant is more mature and has developed a somewhat woody or tough stem, plant it at the same level it was growing in the pot.
 But always, if possible, choose younger transplants.

 Older plants can be stressed by being potbound or underfertilized, and might go to flower or head up prematurely, yielding undersized harvests.
-Young plants will require more time to grow, but they will give you the largest heads of lettuce, broccoli, cauliflower, and cabbage.
+Young plants require more time to grow, but they will give you the largest heads of lettuce, broccoli, cauliflower, and cabbage.
 If in doubt, plant the top of the root ball level with the soil surface.

 Firm the soil around the roots and stem using medium pressure.
-Humidity in the soil between the soil particles will encourage the stem to grow fine roots without interference from tightly packed soil.
-Watering the plant will help the soil settle in around the root system and provide much-needed moisture.
+Humidity between the soil particles encourages the stem to grow fine roots without interference from tightly packed soil.
+Watering the plant helps the soil settle in around the root system and charges the soil with much-needed moisture.

 broccoli in winter